+We are celebrating the 20th anniversary of the Akiyama Award.
 Since 1996, the Program on U.S.-Japan Relations has annually awarded a summer research grant to a Harvard doctoral student who conducts social science research on contemporary Japan.
-Made possible by a generous grant from Akiyama Aiseikan, a pharmaceutical firm based in Hokkaido, the Akiyama Award commemorates the life of Akiyama Aiseikan’s past president, Mrs. Akiyama Kiyo.
-Listed below are the recipients of the Akiyama Award, their research, and current affiliations.
+Made possible by a generous grant from Akiyama Aiseikan (a pharmaceutical firm based in Hokkaido) and the Akiyama Life Science Foundation, the Akiyama Award commemorates the life of Akiyama Aiseikan’s past president, Mrs. Akiyama Kiyo.

 Every academic year, the Program pairs its Associates with Harvard students who share similar research interests.
 This is an important initiative to ensure that our Associates are integrated in and contributes substantively to Harvard's academic life.
 In the past, Harvard students have benefited substantially from the knowledge and research contacts which our Associates have provided.